What is Career Online High School (COHS)?

 How will people be selected for the program?

-If you successfully complete the selection process above, San José Public Library may award you a free scholarship valued at $1,100 to continue in the program.
+If you successfully complete the selection process above, San José Public Library may award you a free scholarship valued at $1,250 to continue in the program.
 At that time, a library representative will speak with you about your commitment and provide you with all of the information you need to get started.
+If awarded a scholarship, you will be on probation for 30 days while completing at least two more semesters.
+If you do not pass probation, you will not be offered another opportunity to enroll.

 How long will it take me to complete the program?

-Depending on whether you have high school credits, how many credits transfer, and how much time you spend in the program each week, you can earn your high school diploma in as little as five months.
+Depending on whether you have qualified academic credits to transfer and how much time you spend in the program each week, you can earn your high school diploma in as few as 5 months.
 You will be given no more than 18 months to complete the program.
-On average people who stay on pace complete the program in about 12 months.
+On average, people who stay on pace complete the program in about 12 months.

 How much does it cost?